JasonMcGinty/compute-log/README.md

 # compute-log
-# The resources contained in this repository is controlled by the MIT license.
+# The resources contained in this repository are licensed by the MIT license.
+# Please test all code before deploying into your environment.